 Be Realistic with Expectations

-All you need to do is carefully look for one that will take care of the needs of your loved one so that they lead a comfortable life despite being sick.
+All you need to do is carefully look for one that will take care of the needs of your loved ones so that they live a comfortable life despite dementia.

 Dementia and Aggression Closing Thoughts

 It is advisable to always look for the early warning signs of dementia and aggression.

 This is because it is easier to deal with the cause before extreme behavior problems start.

 Never try and ignore this issue because it will only become worse.
 When the aggression becomes overwhelming, consulting a doctor might be the only solution.

 The medic will perform a medical exam to identify the cause of aggression.